Start Something

 Start Something is the second studio album by the Welsh rock band Lostprophets, released on 2 February 2004 through Visible Noise in the United Kingdom and South Korea.
-The album was released internationally on 5 February 2004.
+The album was released internationally on 5 February 2004 through Columbia.
 The band began work on the album in 2003 after touring for support of their previous album, The Fake Sound of Progress.
 This is the second and last album featuring the original drummer Mike Chiplin.

-Start Something was a critical and commercial success and became the band's international breakthrough album.
-It peaked at number 33 on the Billboard 200 selling over 500 thousand copies in the United States alone and reached high positions on charts worldwide.
+Start Something was both a critical and commercial success, quickly becoming the band's most successful album.
+It peaked at number 33 on the Billboard 200 in the United States, and was eventually certified Gold by the RIAA.
 Six singles were released from the album: "Burn Burn", "Last Train Home", "Wake Up (Make a Move)", "Last Summer", "Goodbye Tonight" and the radio single "I Don't Know".
 These singles helped Lostprophets reach mainstream popularity.
-In 2004, the album was certified platinum by the BPI in the United Kingdom, and gold in the United States by the RIAA.
+The album would go on to be certified platinum by the BPI in the United Kingdom, and gold in the United States by the RIAA.

-Recording

-The album was produced by Eric Valentine who has also produced albums by Queens of the Stone Age and Good Charlotte.
-MTV reports that the band chose the album name for two reasons.
-Firstly, the band wanted to motivate people they had met who stated that they would "love to do this and that" but never had the drive to do it.
-The second being that the band viewed Start Something as their first "musical step", as they felt The Fake Sound of Progress, originally intended as only a demo, "did not accurately reflect their ability".